JeffHeck/SchoolDataProject/pagesManual/LeviesReport/20240423/report_analysis_of_districts_cost_analyses_20240423.md

 The district's property tax cost impact analysis (from the district's website) is shown in the next image with the red border

 ![Eastmont SD bond cost analysis](pagesManual/LeviesReport/20240423/EastmontSDBondDistrictCostAnalysis.png "Eastmont SD bond cost analysis")

+#### Comments on the district’s cost analysis

+School districts do not set any future tax rates.
+Voters are voting on amounts in dollars.
+The county assessor, and only the county assessor, calculates tax rates for the year each January of each year.

+Example:

+[Tax rate for bond payments for 2025] = [Bond payment to cover principal and interest for 2025] divided by [Total Assessed Values (AVs) of all properties in the district’s tax area for 2025]

+The Total AV of all properties for 2025 will not be known until late summer 2024.

+And stating that the fictitious future tax rate will be the same as the rate in 2023 fails to inform voters that the district’s Total AV increased by 8.5% from 2023 to 2024.
+And the district is assuming another 3% jump in Total AV from 2024 to 2025.
+So having the same rate in 2025 as 2023 would be an 11.8% increase in actual dollars in taxes to collect.

+The total bond amount is NOT $117M.
+That is just the bond principal.
+Bond interest and fees are estimated to be an additional $90M for a true total amount to local property taxpayers of $207M.
+And the annual bond payment schedule to cover principal and interest has been designed to be increasing each year.

 |Criterion|Penalty|
 |---|---|